TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

 This chapter introduces a very different class of RL algorithms that are based on improving the policy using the gradient of the policy function approximation.
-When action spaces are large or continuous, policy gradient tends to be the only option and so, this chapter is useful to overcome many real-world challenges (including those in many financial applications) where the action space is indeed large.
-The policy gradient theorem is proved and a few policy gradient algorithms are implemented from scratch.
+When action spaces are large or continuous, policy gradient tends to be the only option, and so, this chapter is useful to overcome many real-world challenges (including those in many financial applications) where the action space is indeed large.
+The policy gradient theorem is proved, and a few policy gradient algorithms are implemented from scratch.
 The chapter covers state-of-the-art Actor-Critic methods and a couple of specialized algorithms (Natural PG and Deterministic PG) that have worked well in practice.
 The chapter ends with coverage of evolutionary strategies, an important algorithm that looks quite similar to policy gradient algorithms but is technically not an RL Algorithm.

 # Chapter 15: Multi-Armed Bandits: Exploration versus Exploitation